| North and South

 As more and more traffic situations needed to be reported on the radio, the highway names

 were abbreviated to save time.
+(Seconds saved could be used for additional commercials.)
 A common method of abbreviation is to remove the common or redundant

 words, such as "Freeway" and "Highway" from a traffic report.
 So, in the Los Angeles area, The